Hypertension: Secondary Hypertension

 Does this patient have secondary hypertension?

 Atherosclerotic RAS is seen in patients with risk factors for atherosclerosis or patients with established vascular disease in other territories.
 The prevalence of RAS ranges between 15%-45% in patients with coronary disease, congestive heart failure, aortic disease or peripheral arterial disease.
-Atherosclerotic RAS is a proximal process, with the plaque affecting the renal artery ostium in the majority of cases.
+Atherosclerotic RAS is a proximal process, with the plaque affecting the renal artery ostium and proximal third of the main renal artery in the majority of cases.

 FMD has several histologic varieties, the most common being medial fibroplasia.
-The large majority of patients are female; most are younger than 50 years-old and have a history of smoking.
+It principally affects females aged 15-50 who have a history of smoking.
 The process is typically in the middle to distal portion of the renal artery and can be bilateral in about one-third of patients.
 On angiography, the affected renal artery has a string-of-beads appearance (in medial fibroplasia).

 Primary aldosteronism.
 Most cases are due to adrenal hyperplasia (~60%), which is typically bilateral, or aldosterone producing adrenal adenomas (~40%).
 Uncommon causes include adrenal carcinoma, unilateral adrenal hyperplasia and glucocorticoid-remediable aldosteronism.

-It is observed in about 5% of all patients with hypertension.
+It is observed in about 5% of all patients with HTN.

-Primary aldosteronism is present in ~15%-20% of patients with drug-resistant hypertension.
+Primary aldosteronism is present in ~15%-20% of patients with drug-resistant HTN.

 Less common causes

 Cushing's syndrome.
-Most patients (~80%) with glucocorticoid excess have hypertension.
-However, they seek medical attention due to other features of the syndrome (weight gain, fatigue, muscle weakness, skin changes, anxiety, glucose intolerance, hyperlipidemia, osteopenia) rather than hypertension.
+Most patients (~80%) with glucocorticoid excess have HTN.
+However, they seek medical attention due to other features of the syndrome (weight gain, fatigue, muscle weakness, skin changes, anxiety, glucose intolerance, hyperlipidemia, osteopenia) rather than HTN.

 Patients with ectopic ACTH production tend to have more severe HTN, often accompanied by hypokalemia (not the case in other causes).

-Most patients are hypertensive (~90%), though one third have only paroxysmal BP elevations.
-Of the two thirds with sustained hypertension, about half also have episodic peaks.
+Most patients are HTN (~90%), though one third have only paroxysmal BP elevations.
+Of the two thirds with sustained HTN, about half also have episodic peaks.

 Patients have paroxysmal symptoms of catecholamine excess, most prominently headaches, palpitations and sweating.
 This diagnostic triad is present in the majority of patients, but has limited specificity.
 Other common symptoms are anxiety, tremulousness, pallor, flushing, and orthostatic hypotension.